 Mr. Grimsby is a Leicester Longwool ram fleece I acquired from David at The Berryhill Farm in Pine Island, MN.
 While a vendor at Shepherd’s Harvest, Lake Elmo, MN I met David and his ram Grimsby.
 Having the opportunity to see Grimsby before shorn is a huge plus in selecting a fleece.
-Once the fleece was shorn it was time to make sure it would be a good choice for handspinning.
-When checking for a stable fleece I want it to fit the breed standard.
-Checking the lock structure I refer back to the “Fleece & Fiber Sourcebook” by Deborah Robson and Carol Ekarius.
-Then choosing several locks from different areas of the fleece I perform a strand test to make sure the fibers are sound.
+Once the fleece was shorn, it was time to make sure it would be a good choice for hand spinning.
+When checking for a stable fleece, I want it to fit the breed standard.
+Checking the lock structure, I refer back to the “Fleece & Fiber Sourcebook” by Deborah Robson and Carol Ekarius.
+Then choosing several locks from different fleece areas, I perform a strand test to make sure the fibers are sound.
 Taking a lock holding the cut end in one hand between pointer finger and thumb and the tip end in the other hand between pointer finger and thumb.
-Pulling my hands apart hard the lock will make a pong sound.
+Pulling my hands apart hard, the lock will make a pong sound.
 The lock should not be brittle.
 You should not hear a breaking sound.
 The fiber should be strong and healthy.

-First step in preparing the fleece to spin into yarn is skirting.
+The first step in preparing the fleece to spin into yarn is skirting.
 I open the fleece up.
 Spreading it across a table.
 Mr. Grimsby is a large fleece.
 Working to remove all the waste fiber around the outside.
 You can see Grimsby is a relatively clean fleece.
 Shaking to remove second cuts.
 Then I begin to ‘monkey pick’ the vegetable material (VM).
 VM is a term we use in the industry to refer to straw, hay, burrs.
 When I think I have all the barn yarn residue removed.
-I shake some more, pick some more and continue this until it has been removed.
-Skirting/picking/shaking is to me the most important step in processing a fleece (having chosen a sound fleece) from raw to finish.
-The more time I give to this stage the more enjoyable all the rest of the process will be.
+I shake some more, pick some more, and continue this until it has been removed.
+Skirting/picking/shaking is, to be, the most important step in processing a fleece (having chosen a sound fleece) from raw to finish.
+The more time I give to this stage, the more enjoyable the rest of the process will be.
 A gentle reminder VM does not come out when washing.
-If you do not pick it out now you will be picking throughout the process or you will end up with VM in your finished yarn.
+If you do not pick it out now, you will be picking throughout the process, or you will end up with VM in your finished yarn.
 This is when I really begin to understand this fiber.

-With the fiber opened up a bit it was left overnight to dry.
+The fiber opened up a bit and left overnight to dry.
 I was a bit surprised the fiber was still damp in the morning.
 I turned to the pet dryer to dry the fiber the rest of the way.
 Having a standard poodle to groom regularly provides some nice tools to double as fiber prep too.

 I’m very pleased with the locks.
 The color is wonderful with excellent shine.
 What I learned by prepping this batch was how easily it was to felt this fiber.
 It isn’t horrible by any means.
-The fiber is totally spin able.
-The next batch I will add the extra step to go back to my normal washing/rinsing using the straining bowl method.
+The fiber is totally spin-able.
+In the next batch, I will add the extra step back to my normal washing/rinsing using the straining bowl method.
 Lesson learned!

 But… look at the happy accident a felted collar.
 The beginning of possibilities.
 A truly added feature for a wearable art piece.